open-telemetry/opentelemetry-collector-contrib/exporter/awsemfexporter/README.md

 and then sends them directly to CloudWatch Logs using the [PutLogEvents](https://docs.aws.amazon.com/AmazonCloudWatchLogs/latest/APIReference/API_PutLogEvents.html) API.

+---
+**_NOTE:_** The [batch](https://github.com/open-telemetry/opentelemetry-collector/tree/main/processor/batchprocessor) processor must be used with the EMF Exporter if there are more than 100 metrics per scrape as the log event only supports 100 metric definition objects.

+---

 ## Data Conversion
 Convert OpenTelemetry ```Int64DataPoints```, ```DoubleDataPoints```, ```SummaryDataPoints``` metrics datapoints into CloudWatch ```EMF``` structured log formats and send it to CloudWatch.
 Logs and Metrics will be displayed in